anoiaque/kanaveral/README.md

       run :delayed_job_restart
     end

-    #at least run a command which use context.commits (this push a deployment
+    #at least run a command which use context.commits.
-    notification to newrelic with changelog made from commits) local do
+    #(this push a deployment notification to newrelic with changelog made from commits)
+    local do
       run :newrelic
     end